ReynaMJ/Useless-Projects/README.md

 - Member 2: Keerthana John - Model Engineering College, Thrikkakara

 ### Project Description
 Feeling lucky?
 Break a coconut, bless your goals, and let fate decide!
 Each coconut holds a surprise—from perfect cracks to soap imposters and chocolate jackpots.
-A hilariously to test your fortune.
+A hilarious way to test your fortune.

 ### The Problem (that doesn't exist)
 What if you needed to break a coconut but dont have the strength or the coconut to break?